 How to Bank With No Minimum Balance Fees

-It can be hard to afford a traditional bank account unless you keep a large account balance.
-Banks charge monthly fees for checking accounts, and those fees are especially irksome when you’re just trying to keep your account balance above zero.
+It can be expensive to maintain a traditional bank account unless you keep a large account balance.
+Some banks charge monthly fees for checking accounts, and those fees are especially irksome when you’re just trying to keep your account balance above zero.
 Fortunately, it’s not too hard to find great banking services with no minimum balance requirements.
 Here are three of the best ways to bank for free:

-An online bank is a great choice if you’re just getting started, or if you tend to keep a small account balance.
+An online bank is an excellent choice if you’re just getting started, or if you tend to keep a small account balance.
 Most online banks have no minimum balance requirements, which means you can avoid fees even if your account is empty.

-For example, both Ally Bank and Capital One 360 offer free checking and savings accounts with no minimum balance to open an account (and no ongoing minimums either).
-Opening an account is easy, and you’ll probably earn more on your savings than you would get from the bank down the street.
-You’ll be able to deposit checks with your phone or tablet, and when it’s time to spend the money, you can use your debit card or pay bills online for free.
+For example, both Ally Bank and Capital One offer free checking and savings accounts with no minimum balance to open an account (and no ongoing minimums either).
+Opening an account is easy, and you’ll likely earn more on your savings than you would get from the average bank.
+You can easily deposit checks with your mobile device, and when it’s time to spend the money, you can use your debit card or pay bills online for free.

-If you ever need something like a cashier’s check, you’ll want to get things in place well ahead of time.
-Your funds are in an internet account, so it’s not possible to walk into a branch and conduct business.
-You can possibly order the check from your online bank (and wait for it to come in the mail), transfer that money to a local brick-and-mortar bank, or get enough cash to buy a money order locally.
+If you ever need something like a cashier’s check, you need to request those items well ahead of time.
+Your funds are in an internet account, so you can't just walk into a branch and get it done instantly.
+You can sometimes order a check from your online bank (and wait for it to come in the mail), transfer that money to a local brick-and-mortar bank, or get enough cash to buy a money order locally.

-For small cash withdrawals, any ATM will do the trick—but all banks have daily withdrawal limits, so remember to plan ahead for withdrawals that will exceed the limit.
+For small cash withdrawals, any ATM will do the trick—but all banks have daily withdrawal limits, so remember to plan ahead for withdrawals that may exceed the limit.

 Small banks and credit unions are another good option for free checking and savings accounts.
 These institutions are less likely than megabanks to have minimum balance requirements and high monthly fees.

-Look around locally for small regional banks.
-Ask friends, family, and co-workers who they bank with to get some ideas.
+Look around locally for small financial institutions.
+Ask friends, family, and co-workers who they bank with, and pay attention to local advertisements and banks or credit unions nearby.
 Your employer might even have a relationship with a local credit union, which would further improve your chances of banking for free.
-A credit union is a lower cost alternative to banks that requires certain criteria for membership.
-Some credit unions tie into your employment or profession; others use geographic criteria.
+A credit union is an alternative to banks that requires certain criteria for membership.

 Dodge the Fees